ningoink/deno-feedly/README.md

 * Second week, publish Deno Feedly's new issue with two language vision.
 * Remember: Make adequate preparation to collect, organize, format, translate, and publish.

+## Growth Wish

+Not just collecting infos and use much time to write and publish, but also trough the collecting:

+* Find my next original/translate article idea.
+* Find more Github repo (including mine) to make a contribution.
+* Make sure all the collected articles and resources I had learned patiently.
+* **Important Notice**: Make sure every week, spend a few hours in study, don't make the second week too heavy.
+* Learn the newest Deno new Tech knowledge as quick as possible.

 ## Development

 ```bash